3.3 Inter-ministerial or intergovernmental co-operation

 Some structures that are under the jurisdiction of the Ministry of Culture have similar functions with other ministries.
 Thus, six artistic education establishments functioning under the Culture Ministry jurisdiction have common functions with the Education and Science Ministry.
 The museums that are under the jurisdiction of the Culture Ministry, which are partly scientific establishments, cooperate with the Ministry of Education and Science.

 In the sphere of intercultural cooperation and pan-Armenian cultural development, the closest cooperation is established with the Ministry of Diaspora (created in 2008).
-Projects designed within the framework of the global initiative "One nation, one culture" are being implemented through joint efforts of both ministries.
-Besides, the Ministry of Diaspora pays particular attention to promotion of Armenian cultural values abroad, in the countries where representatives of the Armenian Diaspora live.
-These initiatives include publications, research projects, creation of electronic resources of Armenian culture (libraries, periodicals, etc), increasing cultural contacts among Armenians at home and in other countries, organisation of cultural, educational, and other types of events in Armenia and abroad, etc. One of the main strategic trends of 2010 and 2011 is the creation of a space for pan-Armenian cultural exchange.
+Both ministries are jointly implementing projects designed within the framework of the global initiative "One nation, one culture".
+Besides, the Ministry of the Diaspora promotes Armenian cultural values abroad, in the countries where representatives of the Armenian Diaspora live through publications, research projects, cultural and educational events, creation of electronic resources of Armenian culture (libraries, periodicals, etc.), and increasing cultural contacts among Armenians at home and in other countries.
+Since 2010, one of the main strategic trends is the creation of a space for pan-Armenian cultural exchange.
 Due to the close collaboration of the Ministries of Culture and Diaspora, the cultural actors of the Armenian Diaspora have participated in Armenian festivals, concerts, exhibitions, tours, etc.

 In the artistic education area, the Ministry of Culture cooperates with the Ministry of Justice and with the RA Police.
 Particularly, the Special Creative Centre of Juvenile Offenders, a state non-profit organisation under the jurisdiction of the Ministry, organises arts and craft education in reformatories (the Justice Ministry jurisdiction).
 Similar education is organised outside the reformatories, in cooperation with the RA Police.
 There is also the Children's Special Creative Centre, a state non-profit organisation operating under the jurisdiction of the Ministry of Culture, which organises arts education for the socially insecure and disabled children in special boarding schools and facilities (the jurisdiction of the Ministries of Labour and Social Affairs and Education and Science).